ciwolsey/arp-scan/README.md

    ```
    - IP addresses are left-aligned and padded for readability
    - Two tabs separate the IP from the hostname
-   - Only entries with hostnames in `labels.txt` are added
+   - Only entries with hostnames in `mappings.txt` are added

 3. The tool preserves existing entries in the hosts file that are not managed by arp-scan
-   - Only entries matching IPs or hostnames from `labels.txt` are updated
+   - Only entries matching IPs or hostnames from `mappings.txt` are updated
    - Other entries (like localhost, custom entries, etc.) remain unchanged

 4. Use the `--dummy` option to preview changes without modifying the hosts file: